 In PHP, variable’s data type is taken depends on the value assigned to it.
-When this variable is used in some expression where there is an operand of different datatype, then, the type of this variable will automatically be converted at the time of evaluation.
-For example, If a variable is initialized as string, and used to perform addition with an integer, then it will be taken as integer at the time of evaluation.
+When this variable is used in some expression where there is an operand of the different datatype, then, the type of this variable will automatically be converted at the time of evaluation.
+For example, If a variable is initialized as a string, and used to perform addition with an integer, then it will be taken as an integer at the time of evaluation.

-If we want to specify the datatype explicitly, we need to convert it after declaration.
+If we want to specify the datatype explicitly, we need to convert it after the declaration.
 There are two ways in converting the data type of variable data.
 One option is type casting as some languages like C, the other way is to use PHP built-in functions.
 Both are explained in this article as follows.

-The type casting method is most familiar one to convert the data type and it’s syntax is,
+The type casting method is most familiar one to convert the data type and its syntax is,

 $variable_name = (data_type) $variavle_name